• BIBLE PROMISES

 Who Can God Trust With This Kind of Power?

 There is a common saying that, “power corrupts, absolute power corrupts absolutely”.
 This is true of mortals because of our innate self-centeredness, learned from our very survival processes.
 But immortals will not experience this temptation.
-Not only that, but God will only grant it to those who have been “trained” to be compassionate and generous-spirited.
-He is using our experiences today as a training ground, to see whether we prove ourselves worthy based on how we treat other people.
+Not only that, but God will only grant it to those who have been “trained” to be compassionate, wise, courageous, faithful, and generous-spirited.
+He is using our experiences today as a training ground, to see whether we prove ourselves worthy based on our relationship with God and how we treat other people.

 This gift will be an abundance of life with unfailing energy – no longer requiring food, air, water, or a safe warm place to sleep in order to survive.